acharlieh/cerner_splunk/docs/vagrant.md

 # Spinning up a Search Head Cluster in Vagrant

-<code>vagrant up c1_search1 c1_search2 c1_search3 c1_deployer c1_search4</code>
+<code>vagrant up /c2_.*/</code>

-Once c1_search3 is provisioned (which has the captain recipe on the run list), it becomes the captain of the SH Cluster with members c1_search1 and c1_search2.
-Once the deployer is provisioned, it pushes the apps to cluster members. c1_search4 when provisioned joins the cluster.
+c2_boot1 and c2_boot2 are the bootstrap nodes and are provisioned first. c2_captain is then provisioned and the cluster is established. c2_deployer is provisioned and pushes apps to the cluster.
+Finally c2_newnode is provisioned and joins the cluster as a scale up example.

 Docs Navigation
 ===============